 Classes are small, allowing students to receive individual attention.
 An active colloquium program draws speakers with varied research interests from a wide range of locales.
 Graduate student seminars give students the opportunity to explore topics that extend beyond the required coursework.
 Research groups have strong links with science and engineering departments within Central Michigan University, other universities, and industry.

-Computing facilities within Pearce Hall, where the department is located, include two teaching laboratories with Macintosh computers on 4th floor and a research computer lab on 2nd floor.
+Facilities within Pearce Hall, where the department is located, include two teaching laboratories with Mac computers on the 4th floor and a research computer lab on the 2nd floor.

 Being a Graduate Student